shiroyasha9/axios-fetch-adapter/README.md

 # Why

 I had been using [@vespaiach/axios-fetch-adapter](https://github.com/vespaiach/axios-fetch-adapter) for a while and it worked well.
 However, it's not maintained anymore and I needed it to be compatible with the latest version of Axios.
 So I decided to fork it and make it work with axios@1+.

-I'm going to adopt PWA to my web applications and those web apps are heavily using Axios with the default XMLHTTPRequest adapter.
-Hence, I have to switch to Fetch adapter; However, Axios doesn't have an adapter for fetch API for now.
-So I write one to use while waiting for an offical one from Axios.
+Axios doesn't have an adapter for fetch API for now.
+So you can use this adapter for services that require fetch API (looking at you `contentful` 😒).

 # Installation and Usage

 You can install the adapter directly from this repository URL or feel free to copy its source code to your project.
+Can use npm/yarn/bun/whatever you like.

 ```sh
 npm install axios